dhagrow/telepythy/README.md

 ## Security

 There are no security measures in place within **Telepythy** to secure your source code in transit.
 The UI controller connects to the embedded service using a regular TCP connection.
 By default, the UI starts a server listening on *localhost* and executes a Python process that connects to it.
 In the future, the default may change to use UNIX domain sockets on Linux, and named pipes on Windows.
-However, securing communications in transit will remain the responsibility of the user.
+An option for SSL is possible for those willing to manage certificates.
+However, securing communications in transit will always remain a responsibility of the user.

 For connections across machines, I recommend using [SSH port forwarding][6].

 ## Roadmap

 **Telepythy** is very much a work in progress.
-Here are some features that are planned for future releases (in no particular order):
+Here are some features that might be queued up for future releases (in no particular order):

+* Better completion (next on the docket)
 * Profile configuration UI
 * Smart copy/paste
 * UNIX domain sockets
-* Code snippets
+* SSL sockets
-* Session import/export
+* Session autosave/import/export
 * Embedded documentation
-* Platform installers
-* Localization
+* Localization (at least Spanish)
-* Website/logo

-If you have additional feature suggestions, please don't hesistate to create an [issue][5].
+If you experience bugs or have additional feature suggestions, please don't hesistate to create an [issue][5].
 Note that I work on this project in my free time and I don't expect to work on features that I don't personally find useful.
-I do, however, welcome pull requests.
+I do prioritize bugs, and welcome pull requests.

 [1]: http://www.dreampie.org/
 [2]: https://github.com/noamraph/dreampie/issues/65